 A safe, enjoyable ride is dependent on many personal choices.
-An ATV, like all motorized vehicles, can be dangerous to operate if you choose to ignore safety precautions, take unnecessary chances, or ride beyond your ability or your vehicle's capability.
+An ATV, like all motorized vehicles, can be dangerous to operate if you choose to ignore safety precautions, take unnecessary chances, or ride beyond your ability or your machine's capability.
 Don't allow the thrill of freedom or adventure to affect your ability to make good, safe choices.

-Alcohol and Drug Consumption (Operator and/or Passenger)
+Alcohol and Drug Consumption

-Alcohol is related to a high percentage of all hospital admissions due to accidents in the U.S. It's extremely dangerous to drink alcoholic beverages and ride... it's also very foolish.
+It's extremely dangerous and often illegal to drink alcoholic beverages and ride... it's also very foolish.

-Substances to avoid when riding:
+It's extremely dangerous and Substances to avoid when riding:

-- 1. Alcohol

-- 2. Over-the-counter or prescription drugs
+- 1. Alcohol - 2.
+Over-the-counter or prescription drugs

-- 3. Illegal/mood altering drugs

-Be aware of prescription and over-thecounter medications.
+Be aware of prescription and over-the-counter medications.
 Drowsiness and impaired judgment can be caused by a wide variety of medications.
 The same is true of allergy, cold, flu, and headache medications.
 Your physical size and weight can't protect you... just one antihistamine tablet can affect your judgment.